|

 Ouen (Dado), Bishop of Rouen, (VI/VII Centuries):

-Ouen knew Eligius personally; this life is believed however
+Ouen knew Eligius personally; this life is believed

-(though very welcome, as this vita is a major document of life
+translation, (though very welcome, as this vita is a major document of life

-in the Merovingian church, previously unavailable in English),
+in the Merovingian church, previously unavailable in English), contains some

 Next